musevlt/imphot/doc/imphot/fit_photometry.rst

                           PSF of the HST.
 The default value that is used if this parameter is not specified, came from Moffat fits to stars within HST UDF images, as described above for the hst_fwhm parameter.
+This term is covariant with other terms in the star fits, so there was significant scatter in the fitted values.
+From this range, a value was selected that yielded the least scatter in the fitted MUSE PSFs in many MUSE images from different MUSE fields and at different wavelengths.
     --margin arcsec       DEFAULT=2.0 (arcseconds)
                           The width of a margin of zeros to add around the image before processing.
 A margin is needed because